Scattered Showers Continue For Next Few Days

-Expect waves of rain and even rumbles of thunder across the Triangle through Thursday night and some of the rain will be heavy at times.
-Persistent heavy rain to the west of the Triangle into the Appalachians will lead to increased life threatening flooding through Thursday.
+Since that ridge of high pressure is barely budging, the easterly flow it is inducing is also keeping temperatures well below the seasonal averages.
+This will start to change a little tomorrow, when our surface winds become more southeasterly or even southerly.

-Although rainfall across the Triangle should average 1-2 and locally 4 inches through Thursday night, there could be 6 or more inches to the west across the Triad into the Mountains.
-This could lead to widespread flooding.
+Today and tonight, we still expect a few waves of rain and also some rumbles of thunder across the Triangle.
+In fact, some of the heaviest rain will fall late this afternoon and tonight, which may result in serious flooding, especially in the foothills located just east of the Appalachians.
+Our rain will continue, on and off, throughout much of tomorrow.

-Otherwise it will be cloudy breezy and cool through Thursday with afternoon high temperatures in the 60s.
+Although cumulative rainfall totals, including what fell yesterday across the Triangle, should be on the order of 2-4 inches through tomorrow night, there may be 6 inches or more to the west across the Triad and back into the mountains, with an AccuWeather Local StormMax(TM) of 12 inches.

-The storm center will track to the northeast across the Triangle on Thursday night with more rain for the Triangle, then it will lift to our north on Friday and it will become drier and warmer with perhaps brightening skies, but there will still be lingering showers or thunderstorm around.
+The storm center will track to the northeast across the Triangle tomorrow night with more rain for the Triangle, and then it will lift out to the north and east on Friday.
+As clouds break for some sunshine, Friday will become noticeably warmer, but there will still be a shower or thunderstorm in spots during the afternoon.

 Check the radar anytime with the free AccuWeather app for iPhone and Android today!